ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ![table key press](06_lesson_images/table-key-press.png)

 Now, we're going to change contents of this "event" to test out the bad code that we looked at earlier.
-Let's begin with the triangle and tetrahedral numbers:
+Let's begin with the triangle and tetrahedral numbers.
+Remove the existing key press event, and replace it with this code:

 ```lua
 local function getTriangleNumber(N)